-This is arguably OK when the populism isn’t authoritative.
+This is arguably OK when the populism isn’t authoritative (such as with a non-violent racial separatist).
 However, when it becomes authoritative, it can look like NAZI Germany or the Deep South during Reconstruction.

 Civil liberties and rights are cast aside for the wants of a small group to make X region great again for a particular group of people.
-This is a fear-based economy of tyranny and despotism, specifically the fascist kind (by definition).
+This is a fear-based economy of tyranny and despotism rooted in xenophobia an in-group nativist nationalism, specifically the fascist kind (by common definition).

 TIP: See the following PDF if you feel like reading an essay on right-wing populism: Trump, Brexit, and the Rise of Populism – Harvard University.
 Right-wing populism isn’t new; instead, it is essentially fascism re-branded.
 It has been called New Populism in the past.
 Each iteration has a unique ideology and strategy, but it’s like the difference between Maoism and Stalinism (not much consolation to the other wing; still no).